China banks warn of rising bad loans and falling margins as economy slows

 In addition to increasing bad loans, China's slowing economy raises the likelihood of more interest rate cuts, which would further pressure the banks' net interest margins (NIM), the spread between the lending and borrowing rates that banks earn.

-BOC, the country's fourth-biggest lender, said on Friday it faces margin pressure in the second half of the year from interest rate liberalisation.
-[ID:nB9N10E020]
+BOC, the country's fourth-biggest lender, said on Friday it faces margin pressure in the second half of the year from interest rate liberalization.

 Recent economic indicators show that even the Chinese growth target of about 7 percent may be at risk.
 Turbulence in China's stock markets and the recent devaluation of the yuan may also end up pushing more manufacturers, construction firms and retailers into delaying or defaulting on loan repayments.